The Common Law (1931 film): Production

 Robert W. Chambers' 1911 novel was a bestseller in the 1910s and was called "the most daring piece of writing that Chambers ever turned out."

 The novel had already been made into a film twice during the silent era.
 The first was produced by Lewis J. Selznick in 1916 and stars Clara Kimball Young and Conway Tearle.
 Selznick's son Myron Selznick remade the film in 1923, again starring Tearle, but with Corinne Griffith in the lead female role.

 In February 1931, RKO announced its purchase of the rights to Chambers' novel.
 Constance Bennett was announced as the star, with John Farrow to adapt the screenplay.
 In mid-March, it was announced that Paul L. Stein would direct the film.
 By the end of March, roles were cast for Joel McCrea, Lew Cody, Gilbert Roland, Walter Walker, Marion Shilling and Robert Williams.
 The final major role was cast in April when Hedda Hopper was selected to play Clare.
 The Common Law entered production in mid-April 1931.
 By mid-June, shooting on the film had wrapped.

 During production, a yacht built for American financier E.H.
 Harriman was employed as the setting for film's climactic scene.
 The scene in which Neville meets Valerie one month after she leaves him was set at a nightclub during the famous Four Arts Ball, which was held annually in Paris.
 Many of the female extras in the scene wore full body makeup because of their scanty costumes.
 Gwen Wakeling, the head of costuming for RKO, designed the film's costumes.

 Shilling recalled that Bennett monopolized McCrea's time during the production: "She had a mad crush on Joel McCrea.
 The rest of us were just pieces of furniture to her.
 The minute the director yelled cut, Connie would yank Joel to her portable dressing room, bang the door and not reappear until they were again called to the set."

-The film's sexual relationships became an issue for the Hays Office, although it was released during the period before enforcement of the Motion Picture Production Code.
+The film's sexual relationships became an issue for the Hays Office, although it was released during the period before the Motion Picture Production Code was enforced.

 Release

 The film premiered at the Mayfair Theatre in New York on July 17, 1931 and was released nationally the following Friday.
 The publisher of Chambers' novel, Grosset & Dunlap, reissued the book as a special edition that featured Bennett on its wrapper, and the books were prominently featured in sales displays to coincide with the film's opening.

+Studios at the time often released risqué photographs to promote films.
+RKO issued a near-nude photograph of Dolores Murray, which was noted by the Hays Office as she may not have actually appeared in the film.